Installation & Deployment

 • SSL Warning: You will see a "Connection is not private" warning.

 • Why?
-The appliance generates a distinct, self-signed certificate for your local network so that traffic is encrypted.
-Browsers do not trust self-signed certificates by default.
+The appliance generates a distinct, self-signed certificate for your local network.

 • Action: Click Advanced and select Proceed to localhost (unsafe).